 Capital assets are recorded as expenditures in the governmental funds at the time purchased.
 No depreciation expense is recorded in the fund financial statements.
+All capital assets of the Judicial Expense Fund are fully depreciated.

 H. Compensated Absences

 The Judicial Expense Fund has the following policy relating to vacation, sick and personal leave: